On-device Learning for resource-constrained 6G Ambient IoT devices

 Call | 6G - Supervision of degree work |

-The expected result is to demonstrate the feasibility of online learning on Ambient IoT devices by designing and implementing an online learning system that enables model training on Ambient IoT devices.
+The expected result was to demonstrate the feasibility of online learning on Ambient IoT devices by implementing an online learning system that enables model training on Ambient IoT devices.
 On-device training allows (1) training models via local data without sharing data, thus enabling privacy-preserving computation by design, (2) model personalization and environment adaptation, and (3) deploying accurate models in any location without stable internet connectivity.
+This has been achieved.